 Customer Journey Canvas Tips

-If you haven’t mapped out a customer journey before, doing so can feel daunting.
-Follow these tips to make sure you create an effective customer journey canvas.
+If you haven’t mapped out a customer journey, doing so can feel daunting.
+Follow these tips to make sure you create a practical customer journey canvas.

 Do Your Research